mattmakai/fullstackpython.com/source/content/pages/introduction.rst

 direction to accelerate your learning.

 This guide explains each piece of a Python web stack.
-If you want to deploy a web application built with Django, Flask, Pyramid, or another WSGI-compatible frameworks, you've come to the right place.
+If you want to deploy a web application built with Django, Flask, Pyramid, or another Python-based web framework, you've come to the right place.

 There are a few other fantastic Python guides that you may want to read if you're not yet ready to deploy your application.